vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/3_alternative-energy.md

     H-C-C-O
     HH
-    Figure 14.3: Ethanol is similar to ethane, but replacing the hydrogen at the end with hydroxyl (OH).
+    Figure 14.3: Ethanol is similar to ethane, but replacing the hydrogen at the end with hydroxyl (OH). for octane.
-    2022 T. W. Murphy, Jr.; Creative Commons Attribution-NonCommercial 4.0 International Lic.; Freely available at: https://escholarship.org/uc/energy_ambitions.for octane.
 In terms of CO2 energy intensity, ethanol produces 64 g of CO2 for every 1 MJ of energy: exactly the same as petroleum (Table 8.2).
 Generally speaking, biofuels-and other forms of biomass-are often considered to be carbon-neutral,18 as the carbon released upon burning was taken in from the atmosphere in the process of photosynthesis, making it a cycle.
     Most of the ethanol in the U.S. is blended into gasoline into E10, E15, or E85 products meaning 10%, 15%, or 85% ethanol.
 Not all vehicles are equipped to handle the more corrosive ethanol, and those that are ("flex-fuel" vehicles) might expect lower energy performance due to the fact that ethanol has lower energy density than gasoline.
     Both the lower energy density and lower carbon mass per input fuel mass can be attributed to the oxygen atom hosted by the ethanol molecule.19 Ethanol can derive from a number of plants.
 In the U.S., corn is the most common feedstock.
 Brazil uses sugar cane, which requires tropical climates.
     14 Biological Energy